cschuhknecht/hello-world/README.md

 # hello-world
 Hi everyone!

 My name's Christian.
-I like doing Arduino and ESP stuff but als computer vision w/ pyhon.
+I like doing Arduino and ESP stuff but also computer vision w/ pyhon.

 Firefighting is my favorite hobby.